baranovaksenia/seasons-geolocation-app/README.md

 # This application works with the geo-referencing of the user.
 The screen displays winter or summer depends of the location.

 ## Installation:
-Download zip-file
+download zip-file

-Open in IDE
+open in IDE

-Npm install
+npm install

-Npm start
+npm start

 ## Check:
 https://hardcore-knuth-64492f.netlify.app/